 Insulation of Building

-No matter which heating solution you choose, home insulation is critical factor for optimal energy efficiency.
-A good starting point, when considering insulation is the online Energy Check, designed to give you an initial idea of whether you need further improvements on energy efficiency.
+No matter which heating solution you choose, home insulation is a critical factor for optimal energy efficiency.
+A good starting point, when considering insulation is the online Energy Check, designed to give you an initial idea of whether you need further improvements in energy efficiency.

 As a new technology with strict installation requirements, heat pumps must be installed by an approved MCS installer that will guarantee the optimum performance of the pump.

 It is a good idea to choose a certified installer even if you choose conventional heating systems.
 However, because they have existed long enough, installation errors are not as common as with heat pumps.

 The installation of Ground Source Heat Pump requires a large area of land and therefore it is not suitable for households with small or no gardens at all.
 Ground source heating systems are also not going to be efficient in older homes that have single glazed windows, because too much heat would be lost due to air leaks.
 Insulating an older home just to install Ground Source Heat Pump would increase the costs substantially.
 Therefore you might look for other renewable heating sources.

 Assessment of Heat Demand

 With conventional heating systems, heat demand does not need to be assessed before installation, because the system can be adjusted, depending on your personal level of comfort.